06/08/2017 0 Comments

 Cats and dogs have been useful to humans not just as fellow hunters, but as companions and even friends.
 When you toss your dog a ball or dangle a shoelace in front of your cat, take a moment to appreciate their unique history: your pets evolved from ancestors who domesticated themselves to enjoy the benefits of your company as well.

-For more information about caring for your pets, be sure to check out our other blog posts or feel free to contact our veterinary team at Brimley-Lawrence Animal Clinic should you have any questions.
+For more information about caring for your pets, be sure to check out our other blog posts or feel free to contact our veterinary team at Bellamy-Lawrence Animal Hospital should you have any questions.